-If the pet is not found in the home or yard, conduct a systematic search by traveling in concentric rings around the location where the pet was last seen.
+If the pet is not found in the home, travel in concentric rings around the location where the pet was last seen.
 Bring along another household pet, and a noisemaker that’s familiar to the lost pet.
 A lost dog may very well come running at the sound of their favorite squeaky toy or the shake of a treat canister.

 Pet owners should also search for their pet late at night.
-The quiet of the late night and early morning hours makes it easier for owners to hear their pet, and likewise, the pet is more likely to hear the owner’s calls.
+The quiet of the late night and early morning hours makes it easier for owners to hear their pet.
+Likewise, the pet is more likely to hear the owner’s calls.

 Poster the Neighborhood

-If a pet is not discovered during the initial search, pet owners should make up between 500 and 1,000 “Missing Cat” or “Lost Dog” posters, with very specific information about size, markings, breed, notable personality quirks, call name, the place that the pet was last seen, date of disappearance, and your contact information and address.
+If a pet is not discovered during the initial search, pet owners should make up between 500 and 1,000 “Lost Dog” posters.
+With very specific information about size, breed, call name, the place that the pet was last seen, date of disappearance, and your contact information and address.
 A reward can also serve as an additional incentive for citizens to contact you with information on a missing pet.

 Post Your Dog’s Information Online

 Post information on your missing pet on missing pet websites and on community-based websites like Craigslist.
 There are also multiple websites dedicated to displaying missing pet listings, including www.MissingPet.net and www.FindToto.com

 Lost pet advertisements can also be placed with local newspapers and cable access television stations at little or no cost.